orphic-inc/ruby-orphic-cli/README.md

 ## orphic help

-This will help you get started, there are currently these commands and subcommands available:
+[This will help you get started developing new commands with thor](https://github.com/rails/thor/wiki), there are currently these commands and subcommands available:

 ```
 hello